Yevhen-Tkachenko-1/Docker-Containerization-Demo/README.md

 From 2 last lines of output we see that image was created and named.
 So, we are ready to run new container based on that image:

-- Run `docker run clock-app-image`
+- Run `docker run --name clock-app-container clock-app-image`

 ![](image/11.PNG)